 Chief Commission Veterinarian

-**All Veterinarians seeking to practice at the racetrack MUST meet with Dr. Hovda prior to being licensed.
+**All Veterinarians seeking to practice at either racetrack MUST meet with Dr. Hovda prior to being licensed.
 Vet trucks are subject to search at any time to ensure compliance with rules.**

 Commission Veterinarians at Canterbury